ctlab/fgsea/README.md

 # fgsea
 An R-package for fast preranked gene set enrichment analysis (GSEA).
+The package implements a special algorithm to calculate the empirical enrichment score null distributions simulthaneously for all the gene set sizes, which allows up to **several hundred faster** execution time compared to original implementation.
 See [the preprint](http://biorxiv.org/content/early/2016/06/20/060012) for algorithmic details.

 ## Installation